akashkoppa/StressNet/README.md

 **Description**: A version of StressNet for tall and short vegetation has been combined with a process-based model - Global Land Evaporation Amsterdam Model (GLEAM) - to create a hybrid model of global terrestrial evaporation.
 The resulting deep learning formulations and the hybrid model are detailed in the published research article.

-**NOTE**: All the data and codes required to reproduce the figures in the reference research article are available in the `hybrid_paper` folder.
+**NOTE**: All the datasets required to reproduce the figures in the reference research article are available in the `hybrid_paper` folder.
 The data for the figures are available from https://doi.org/10.5281/zenodo.5886608